MISSION STATEMENT - Function of the Office of Sponsored Programs

 - Directs faculty in compliance with sponsor requirements regarding the administrative close-out of awards, and Serves as official liaison between the university and the sponsor.

-The Director of the Office of Sponsored Programs reports to the Associate Provost for Research.
+The Director of the Office of Sponsored Programs reports to the Provost.
 Although located within RGS, the OSP is a faculty and professional staff service serving the entire campus community.

 Ashuantay Houston, Senior Grants Specialist